How to Use Google Gemini with StreetSpring for Business Location Research

 direction that would meaningfully change the score.

-Use this before visiting a candidate location in person to make your visit more efficient and targeted.
+Use this before visiting a candidate location in person.
+The output: a walking-tour itinerary that turns your visit into structured intelligence gathering.

 I'm visiting [ADDRESS], [NEIGHBORHOOD], [CITY] to evaluate it for a